My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 "I'm here for your mother," I said, keeping my voice calm.
 "She asked me."

 He nodded, running a hand through his hair.
 "She's always liked you.
-Sometimes I think she liked you more than —" He stopped himself, glancing toward the head table where Sarah sat, surrounded by pink and white.
+Sometimes I think she liked you more than —" He stopped himself, glancing toward the head table where Florence sat, surrounded by pink and white.

 "She loves you, James," I said.
 "But this isn't about us anymore."